TrustsProtecting Your Family & Legacy

 We Treat All of Our Clients Like They’re Family

 One of the smarter approaches to estate planning is creating trusts to protect your hard-earned assets.
 There are many types of trusts that you can include in your estate plan, each with several different purposes.
-If you own real property, have substantial assets, or want to distribute the trust among your heirs in a certain way, then turn to our esteemed legal team at Estate Law Partners, LLC for reliable guidance.
+If you own real property, have substantial assets, or want to distribute the trust among your heirs in a certain way, then turn to our esteemed legal team at Estate Law Partners, LLC for reliable guidance in Madison & Dane County.

 - Allows your beneficiaries to skip the probate process